Download the faculty mentor handbook at this link:

 Dear Faculty Mentor,

-Thank you for mentoring engaged, self-directed students with the CUNY Baccalaureate for Unique and Interdisciplinary Studies (“Laureates”)!
+Thank you for mentoring an engaged, self-directed CUNY BA student (a “Laureate”)!
 Like our motto, esse sui generis, our students aspire to be unique, one-of-a-kind.
-I liken the process to building with a set of Legos--one can copy the picture on the box, or one could take those same bricks (in this case, courses) and build something entirely unique!
 With your expertise and guidance, these highly motivated students design their own majors (called concentrations) and often go on to success, pursuing graduate degrees, fellowships, social change, and professional excellence.
+Often, this level of freedom and flexibility is not available until graduate school.

 Created over 50 years ago during a turbulent era filled with social and technological change, the program was created to give students the power to create a future-forward degree, adapted to a world that continues to be what the Harvard Business School calls “VUCA” -- volatile, uncertain, complex, and ambiguous.
 Current students join over 8,000 alumni in crafting an individualized, interdisciplinary degree to prepare for careers that may not even exit yet.
-Often, this level of freedom and flexibility is not available until graduate school.

-We are deeply grateful for your engagement in the program and look forward to our partnership.
+Again, thank you!
+Your support increases CUNY student access to an excellent education.
 We hope you find it as rewarding as we do, as we work together to give students important access to the best possible learning opportunities at CUNY.
 If we can be of assistance, please contact us.
+I hope that your mentorship experience inspires you, as you follow your student’s creative growth journey.
+We hope, also, that mentorship helps connect you to other faculty across CUNY who may share your academic interests or methodological approaches.

 Welcome to our community!